Skip to main content

 • What dose of Soy is typically used in studies?

-Doses vary by outcome.
-For breast cancer recurrence, studies used 25-50 mg of isoflavones per day (about 2-3 servings of traditional soy foods).
-For menopausal symptoms, one study used 60 mg of isoflavones per day, though it was combined with a probiotic.
-The evidence for both doses is considered preliminary.
+For breast cancer recurrence, studies used approximately 25-50 mg isoflavones per day (2-3 servings of traditional soy foods).
+For menopausal symptoms, the most-studied dose was 60 mg isoflavones per day.

 • Who benefits most from Soy?